adamkirkwood/sketch-focus/README.md

 6. Remove SketchFocus from the list.

 # About
-This plugin was created by two brothers.
+We're two brothers passionate about awesome plugins and boosting productivity.
 Follow Sketch Focus on Twitter [@sketchfocus](https://twitter.com/sketchfocus) to get the latest updates.
 You can contact us at [hello@sketchfocus.com](mailto:hello@sketchfocus.com?subject=Hello), or get help by emailing [support@sketchfocus.com](mailto:support@sketchfocus.com?subject=Please help me with...).